Janek's Sound/Art/Installation & Music Resource

 DELAY/loop PEDALS

-DOD DFX 94 : 4 sec [maybe 6 sec] sample, smooth infinity and smooth pitch shifting.
+DOD DFX 94 : 4 sec [can be tweaked to 6 sec] sample, smooth infinity and smooth pitch shifting.
 My favourite and best loop pedal there is for the size and money

 PITCH & REVERB & EQ PEDALS